shiblon/taskstore/README.md

 If it succeeds, then it returns all of the new tasks in a single JSON list in the order specified: adds first, followed by updates.
 This way you can track the way that the ID changes across updates, and can do things like renew your claim on a changed task later on.

-The JSON returned is an object with two fields: `tasks` and `errors`.
-They will never be simultaneously present.
-The `tasks` member is a list of tasks just like that returned by a GET request on `/tasks`, and the `error` member is a list of error strings indicating all of the reasons that a transaction may have failed.
+The JSON returned is an object with two fields: `tasks` and `error`.
+The `tasks` member is a list of tasks just like that returned by a GET request on `/tasks`, and the `error` member is a JSON object potentially containing several lists:

+* `changes`: a list of task IDs that failed because they were not present to be modified.
+* `deletes`: a list of task IDs that failed because they were not present to be deleted.
+* `depends`: a list of task IDs that were not present and thus kept other changes or deletions from happening.
+* `owned`: a list of task IDs that could not be changed because they were owned by another client.
+* `bugs`: a list of errors indicating that some unexpected conditions occurred.

 ##`/claim`